 In conclusion

 It requires unexpected skillful control of the human body.
 It is held in one hand at the stomach.
-If you remember that if any data to give error, therefore, comment on the post.
+If you remember that if any data gives an error, therefore, comment on the post.

 Don’t miss to read also sports